Daya1222/Real-time-chat-app/README.md

 - **Responsive UI/UX** design principles
 - **State management** in React applications

-Perfect for showcasing **production-ready development skills** and understanding of modern web application architecture.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.